Night at The Museum

 “Have you seen my hotel?”

-I’m back at Heritage Arts, southern India’s most extensive antiques store for the third time in a week, to take some pictures of designer Gunjan Gupta’s show Kissa Kursi Ka (coming up on LOVER) when I run into Majnu, the owner, once again.
-I’ve gotten so used to the word hotel being used interchangeably for restaurant in India that I nod yes, “Of course, I’ve eaten there.”
+I’m back at Heritage Arts, southern India’s most extensive antiques store for the third time in a week, to take some pictures of designer Gunjan Gupta’s show Kissa Kursi Ka when I run into Majnu, the owner, once again.
+I’ve gotten so used to the word hotel being used interchangeably for restaurant in India that I nod yes, “Of course!
+I’ve eaten there.”

 “No, my hotel,” he insists and beckons me to follow him.
 We weave through room after room of antiques, each one bursting to the seams with sculptures, bookcases and four-poster beds, until one door leads to desk with a sign above it.
 The Museum Hotel.